boostorg/cmake/developer.md

 target_include_directories(boost_core INTERFACE include)
 ```

-This directive declares the include path of the library, which for Boost
+This directive declares the directory containing the library headers, which
-libraries are the `include` subdirectory.
-(A relative path is interpreted
+for Boost libraries is the `include` subdirectory.
+(A relative path is
-as relative to `CMAKE_CURRENT_SOURCE_DIR`, that is, to the location of the
+interpreted as relative to `CMAKE_CURRENT_SOURCE_DIR`, that is, to the
-current `CMakeLists.txt` file.)
+location of the current `CMakeLists.txt` file.)

 If you are familiar with CMake, your first impulse would be to declare this
 line wrong, and replace it with